devendra35/devendra35/README.md

  <h2 align="left"> Hi, I’m Devendra. </h2>

+I’m a CSIT student with a growing passion for web development and programming.
 Interested in Web Technologies, Front-End Development, and Js Programming.

 Enjoy solving problems and learning new tech.